fbpx

 • Medical Conditions: Chronic illnesses, hormonal imbalances, and certain medications can lead to or worsen depression.

-How can Depression Interfere with Work?
+How Does Depression Interfere With Work?

 2. Fatigue and Lack of Energy: Constant feelings of fatigue can make even simple tasks seem overwhelming.
-This exhaustion can slow down the work pace, reduce efficiency, and lead to mistakes.
+This exhaustion can slow the work pace, reduce efficiency, and lead to mistakes.

 4. Changes in Sleep Patterns: Insomnia or hypersomnia (sleeping too much) can disrupt a healthy work-life balance.
-Lack of sleep may lead to irritability, further difficulties in concentration, and impaired judgment, while oversleeping may lead to tardiness or absenteeism.
+Lack of sleep may lead to irritability, further difficulties in concentration, and impaired judgment while oversleeping may lead to tardiness or absenteeism.

-5. Emotional Challenges: Persistent feelings of sadness, hopelessness, or irritability may affect interpersonal relationships at work.
+5. Emotional Challenges: Persistent sadness, hopelessness, or irritability may affect interpersonal relationships at work.
 Colleagues and supervisors may find it challenging to communicate with or understand a person suffering from major depression, leading to potential conflicts or misunderstandings.

 7. Thoughts of Death or Suicide: In severe cases, recurrent thoughts of death or suicide can become all-consuming, making it nearly impossible to focus on work or maintain a sense of purpose in professional life.